Thank you for visiting the digital home of Liam Castellan, director and theatre artist.

 ~I will direct my thesis production (TBA) in IU Theatre's 201-2018 Mainstage Season.

 ~I am still available (and very willing to travel) during summer and holiday breaks for theatre projects.
 Contact me and let's start a conversation.

 ~I was honored to direct "The Exonerated" by Jessica Blank and Erik Jensen in IU's Wells-Metz Theater last December.
 A university education should expose students to new points of view and a wide variety of people and experiences.
 I think theatre can play an important part in that, especially with stories like the 6 real people exonerated from death row that are the leading characters of the show.

-~In February 2016, I directed a workshop of BAD JOKE, a new one-act by Peter Gil-Sheridan, Visiting Assistant Professor of Playwriting and Screenwriting at IU.
+~In February 2016, I directed a workshop of BAD JOKE, a new one-act by Peter Gil-Sheridan, Assistant Professor of Playwriting and Screenwriting at IU.
 Two cousins argue over a joke, with LGBT acceptance, free speech, and familial bonds hanging in the balance.
-Peter was a fantastic collaborator, and I'm excited to see his plans unfold as it becomes a full-length play.
+Peter was a fantastic collaborator, and I'm thrilled he's expanding it into a full-length play.

 ~My feature film acting debut is available for your viewing pleasure through Vimeo On Demand.
 Only $2 to rent and $5 to own, with 100% of proceeds supporting the Philadelphia Dramatists Center and the Tennessee Stage Company (both organizations who developed the stage play that MAG MELL was based on).

 MAG MELL explores the waning hours of two captive diplomats, as they fight with time deprivation, their own pasts, and each other.
 Who's on the other side of that door?
 Do they have the courage to find out?